mattermost/mattermost-developer-documentation/site/content/blog/2021-04-23-optimizing-go-compiler-2.md

 This first line of the block, then, seems perfectly fine: it loads the whole contents of the `src` array into memory (which is effectively the `temp` variable we defined in the code), and it does it with a single instruction.
 We can no longer optimize this.

-But remember that the original function did two things: first, it loaded the contents of the `src` array into a temporal variable, and then it stored those contents into the `dest` slice.
+But remember that the original function did two things: first, it loaded the contents of the `src` array into a temporary variable, and then it stored those contents into the `dest` slice.
 We have already loaded the contents into memory with the line we discussed above, so the rest of the block should do the rest of the work: store those contents from memory into the `dest` slice (which was represented by value `v248`).
 Let's see the rest of the block again:

 ```
 v171 (+84) = MOVBstore <mem> v248 v34 v1